imagineLife/big-site/content/js/mods/intro.md

   console.log(`Example expressObj listening on port ${port}`) }
 ```
 The first line uses the `require` keyword to import the "express" node module.
+The required module result is stored in the variable named `express`.